swo/amr_geography/notes.md

 # To do

 - What's up with ECDC vs. Kahlmeter?
-- Check on the non-finite values in the combined plot
+- Get more careful with the x-axis: how are DDDs defined for each study? among whom?
+- Get more careful with the y-axis: how is resistance defined? among whom?

 # Introduction